In appreciation of Sky Sports' pundit Mount Rushmore

 I mean, this is why we watch isn't it?
 In the lingering hope that Carragher and Souness will kick off, or Keane and Souness, or Mourinho and Souness, or Keane and Keane, Keane with himself, Roy Keane just scowling and muttering and slowly pulsating in the Sky Studios swivel chair, growing an ever-deepening shade of scarlet, a man who can seemingly only react to things with varying degrees of disgust, an emotional spectrum that ventures from mild to complete disgust with nothing but a quiet, simmering fury in between.

 Is it analysis we are watching or in fact a kind of punditry pantomime, a Samuel Beckett play about four men trapped in a timeless chasm of a room, grinding each other down with their respective idiosyncrasies?
-The words "quality" and "mentality" every other sentence; Mourinho's slow, philosophical drawl in the corner and the four bulging, popping eyes of Keane and Souness, two feral grizzlies locked in with them.
+The words "quality" and "mentality" every other sentence; Mourinho's slow, philosophical drawl in the corner and the four bulging, popping eyes of Keane and Souness, two gigantic feral badgers locked in with them.

 I could listen to this bloke talk about football all day.